-• LA Fleet Week®- In its fourth year, LA Fleet Week® has become a signature Labor Day Weekend attraction for the greater Los Angeles region.
+LA Fleet Week®- In its fourth year, LA Fleet Week® has become a signature Labor Day Weekend attraction for the greater Los Angeles region.
 In 2019, the multi-day celebration of the U.S. Sea Services attracted an estimated 53,000 visitors to the LA Waterfront, providing a significant economic boost for the local community and businesses.
-Organized by the Port in partnership with the LA Fleet Week Foundation, the event features active duty ship tours, military displays and equipment demonstrations, live entertainment, and aircraft flyovers, among other attractions.
+Organized by the Port in partnership with the LA Fleet Week Foundation, the event features active duty ship military displays tours, and equipment demonstrations, live entertainment, and aircraft flyovers, among other attractions.

-supports special events to attract out-of-area visitors as well as local residents to the LA Waterfront.
+• Special Events - Each year, the Port plans and supports special events to attract out-of-area visitors as well as local residents to the LA Waterfront.
 The Port also issues permits for commercial entities wishing to use the LA Waterfront for events, creating another revenue stream for the Harbor Department.
 Through early February 2020, the Port supported more than 29 public and non-public events, which attracted approximately 122,300 visitors to the area.
 Starting in mid-February, however, all events were suspended due to the COVID-19 pandemic.